Tunku Puan Besar Kurshiah: Social contributions

 In 1954, Tuanku Kurshiah was appointed as the President of the Negeri Sembilan Girl Guides.
 She was also the patron of the Women’s Institute of Negeri Sembilan.

-In May 1961, she established the Muslim Women Welfare Council and to date she is the Founder President.
+In May 1961, she established the Muslim Women Welfare Council as the Founder President.
 On 27 October 1974, she was awarded the Tun Fatimah Gold Medal by the National Council of Women’s Organisations for her contribution in elevating the standard of women and children through welfare and education.

 Death

 Tunku Kurshiah died in her sleep at 4:50 pm due to old age and from an illness in Kuala Lumpur on 2 February 1999 and her remains were buried at the Seri Menanti Royal Mausoleum in Seri Menanti.

-Family of Queens
+Family of queens

 Tunku Kurshiah due to her royal lineage has links to many former queens of Negeri Sembilan but also has links with many of the royal families of the other states.
 Her daughter Tuanku Bahiyah became Sultanah of Kedah and later the fifth Raja Permaisuri Agong.
 Both her younger sisters succeeded her as Tunku Ampuan Besar, first by Tunku Ampuan Durah who was married to her eldest stepson Tuanku Munawir and second by her youngest sister Tuanku Najihah, who married her youngest stepson Tuanku Jaafar ibni Almarhum Tuanku Abdul Rahman.
 Tuanku Najihah also followed in Tunku Kurshiah's footsteps and served as the 10th Raja Permaisuri Agong.